salleuska/IRT_nimble_code/paper_reproducible_code/README.md

 ### Usage

-The bash script `runAll.sh` runs all NIMBLE/Stan models on the simulated data, simulates from the prior, extracts and postprocesses posterior samples, populating the `output` folder.
+The bash script `main.sh` runs all NIMBLE/Stan models on the simulated data, simulates from the prior, extracts and postprocesses posterior samples, populating the `output` folder.
 Running all the models can be memory/time consuming.

-Scripts `1` to `3` are parametrized and be run separately.
+Scripts `1` to `3` are parametrized and can be run separately.
 Details are in the comments at the beginning of the file.
 For example:

 `Rscript 1_runNimbleModels.R --model --dirResults --data --niter --nburnin --mode`